Kees van Dongen

 Cornelis Theodorus Maria "Kees" van Dongen (26 January 1877 – 28 May 1968) was a Dutch-French painter who was one of the leading Fauves.
 Van Dongen's early work was influenced by the Hague School and symbolism and it evolved gradually into a rough pointillist style.
 From 1905 onwards – when he took part at the controversial 1905 Salon d'Automne exhibition – his style became more and more radical in its use of form and colour.
 The paintings he made in the period of 1905–1910 are considered by some to be his most important works.
-The themes of his work from that period are predominantly centered on the nightlife; he paints dancers, singers, masquerades, and theatre.
-Van Dongen gained a reputation for his sensuous – at times garish – portraits of especially women.
+The themes of his work from that period are predominantly centered on the nightlife.
+He painted dancers, singers, masquerades, and theatre.
+Van Dongen gained a reputation for his sensuous – at times garish – portraits, especially of women.

 Life and work

 Kees van Dongen was born in Delfshaven, then on the outskirts, and today a borough, of Rotterdam.
 He was the second of four children in a middle-class family.
 In 1892, at age 16, Kees van Dongen started his studies at the Royal Academy of Fine Arts in Rotterdam, working with J. Striening and J.G.
 Heyberg.
 During this period (1892–97), Van Dongen frequented the Red Quarter seaport area, where he drew scenes of sailors and prostitutes.
 He met Augusta Preitinger at the Academy, a fellow painter.

 In 1897, Van Dongen lived in Paris for several months, where there was a large emigre community.
 In December 1899, he returned from Rotterdam to Paris, where Preitinger had moved before him and found work.